Facebook Ads for bloggers.

 You want to make sure that the people on your email list are the people who would also want your product.

 Here’s an example:

-Let’s say that your paid product is an online course on travel hacking, and to get people onto your list you offer a freebie that is a free travel hacking cheat sheet or challenge, to name a few opt-in offer ideas.
+Let’s say that your paid product is an online course on travel hacking, and to get people onto your list you create a freebie that is a free travel hacking cheat sheet or challenge, to name a few opt-in offer ideas.

 Well, you know that that segment of your email list is interested in travel hacking, so it could be worth creating a lookalike audience of them.

 Reason #2: You’re choosing the wrong Facebook Ads objective.

 When you choose your ad objective, you’re essentially telling Facebook who you want it to find more of.